 By Craig Rosenstein

 Craig J. Rosenstein represents clients in many aspects of criminal law, including misdemeanor and felony cases, with a focus on driving under the influence (DUI) defense.
 He graduated from the University of Arizona in Tucson, Arizona where he received his Bachelor of Arts degree in political science and then attended Arizona State University where he received his Juris Doctorate (J.D.) degree.
 He has been credentialed by the National College of DUI Defense.
 He is licensed to practice law in Arizona, as well as in the U.S. Federal District Court in the District of Arizona.
-He can be reached by phone at (480) 248-7666 or by email at [email protected]
+He can be reached by phone at (480) 248-7666 or you can fill out our convenient online contact form below.

 This is why those opposed to medical marijuana in Arizona have begun to attack the measure through ancillary means.
 One of the most egregious of those attacks is the attack against the driving privileges of medical marijuana cardholders.
 This attack comes in the form of the prosecution of DUI in circumstances that appear not to warrant it, and the use of those convictions as warnings to those who might entertain getting a medical marijuana card in Arizona.
 In order to understand this attack, it is essential to understand how Arizona DUIs are prosecuted when marijuana is involved.
 When someone is charged with a DUI in Arizona for DUI-drugs, he or she is charged with two separate DUI charges.
 The first is the charge of “driving while impaired to the slightest degree” (under A.R.S.
 Section 28-1381(A)(1)), and the second is the charge of “driving with a drug or its metabolite in your body” (under A.R.S.
 Section 28-1381(A)(3)).